Are you trying to improve hand function after stroke?

 Repeat and place each quarter down on the table one by one.

 Bend your affected arm and place your elbow on the table.

 Then, make little “O’s” with your fingers by bringing the tip of your index finger to the tip of your thumb.
 Pinch, and release.

 Then, repeat with your middle, ring, and pinkie finger.
 Pinch, and release.
 Repeat on all 4 fingers for a total of 7 sets.

-This is the same movement that MusicGlove uses to help you improve hand function quickly.
+This is the same movement that MusicGlove hand therapy uses to help you improve hand function in just 2 weeks.